-overhead line to allow additional customers to be supplied via the new ages on the adjacent feeder.
+ing overhead line to allow additional customers to be supplied via the new outages on the adjacent feeder.

-th end of West Belt to remove ageing overhead assets and improve ting 11kV overhead conductor to improve security of supply and reduce risk.
+south end of West Belt to remove ageing overhead assets and improve vity.

+existing 11kV overhead conductor to improve security of supply and reduce risk.